Latest

 1. Building and Preserving Muscles

 One of the primary benefits of consuming protein shakes before bed is how it can help build muscles.
-Our muscles are constantly in a state of flux.
-While undergoing daily activities, our bodies will enter a state known as muscle protein breakdown (MPB), a natural process where the body breaks down muscle tissue for energy.
-Exercise can further accelerate MPB, creating a protein imbalance that hinders muscle growth.
-[1]
+Our muscles are constantly in a state of flux between cycles of muscle protein breakdown (MPB) and muscle protein synthesis (MPS).

-On the other hand, consuming protein shakes before bed can provide a steady stream of amino acids, which can help counteract MPB and significantly promote muscle protein synthesis (MPS), the process of building and repairing muscle tissue.
-[2] This can be particularly beneficial for athletes and any individuals focused on muscle growth and preservation.
+On the other hand, MPS is the anabolic process responsible for building and repairing muscle tissue.
+It assembles amino acids into new muscle proteins, leading to muscle growth.
+Based on findings in the Journal of Science and Medicine in Sport, consuming protein shakes before bed can provide a steady stream of amino acids, fueling MPS to counteract MPB and promote positive protein balance.
+[3] This can be particularly beneficial for athletes and any individuals focused on muscle growth and preservation.

 3. Facilitating Weight Loss